Found in 6405 Collections and/or Records:

 75th Anniversary Celebration of the Jewish Consumptives' Relief Society (JCRS).
 Esther Winocur is pictured on the far left.
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.

 Speech given in New York City in 1948.
 Thanks audience for support of National Home for Jewish Children in Denver.
 She explains that over half of the children in the Home come from New York City.

-Overview Handwritten application for admittance to JCRS for Abe Axelrod.
-It includes information such as age (27), place of birth (Russia), and occupation (tailor).
-He was married and his nearest family was his wife, brother and sister.
-On the backside, it is written he had tuberculosis stage II, and consolidation in the center of the right lung.
-He was admitted on April 1st, 1910, and died on May 8, 1910.
+Aaron Kupiter's handwritten application for admittance to JCRS.
+Includes information such as age (36), place of birth (Russia), and occupation (presser).
+He was married, had 3 children, and his nearest relative was his wife, in N.Y.C.
+On the backside it reads he was admitted on May 19, 1911, and left on July 28, 1911.